teach-plt/www/notes/type-checking.md

     int ≤ string             1 → "1"
     int ≤ double ≤ string    1 → 1.0 → "1.0"

-Quiz: What is the value of this expression?  [menti.com code 413881](https://www.menti.com/alw5a4m2kgzb)
+Question: What is the value of this expression?

     1 + 2 + "hello" + 1 + 2